eliranwong/ChromeOSLinux/input_method/fcitx.md

 We give you an exmaple at: https://github.com/eliranwong/ChromeOSLinux/blob/main/bible/UniqueBibleApp.md#to-use-fcitx-with-uba

-The trick above does not work with all Qt5 applications.
-If your qt5 application supports virtual keyboard, you may want to use it by export the following variable:
+If you find the trick above does not work with all Qt5 applications and if your qt5 application supports virtual keyboard, you may want to use qt virtual keyboard for input instead.
+You can do that by exporting the following variable:

 > export QT_IM_MODULE="qtvirtualkeyboard"